Apemb/ersatz/README.md

 Ersatz is a library for defining mocks in Elixir.

-The library mostly follows the principles outlined in ["Mocks and explicit contracts"](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/), summarized below:
+As a fork of Mox the library also follows some of principles outlined in ["Mocks and explicit contracts"](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/)
+, summarized below:

   1. No ad-hoc mocks.
 You can only create mocks based on behaviours

   2. No dynamic generation of modules during tests.
 Mocks are preferably defined in your `test_helper.exs` or in a `setup_all` block and not per test

 But the capacity to test the calls is not dependent on pattern matching (as in Mox for example), and should be tested as a result of explicit assertion.